Santa Monica Bars & Nightlife

-Esters has long been a goop staffer hangout for a glass or two and a cheese board after work, and truth be told, we miss the place.
+Esters has long been a goop staffer hangout for a glass or two and a cheese board after work.
 The wine list runs a staggering twenty-eight pages long and is broken down not by region but by taste, which makes landing on a bottle so much easier.
 Local delivery—within five miles—is free, providing you spend $100, which is all too easy when the list is this good.

 217 Broadway, Santa Monica